cobwebos/docs/articles/storage/storage-import-export-tool-setup.md

     /ExportBlobListFile:<ExportBlobListFile>
         - Required.
 Path to the XML file containing list of blob paths or blob path prefixes for the blobs to be exported.
-The file format is the same as the blob list blob format in the Put Job operation of the Import/Export Service REST API.
+The file format is the same as the blob list blob format in the Put Job operation of the Import/Export service REST API.
     /DriveSize:<DriveSize>
         - Required.
 Size of drives to be used for export.
 For example, 500GB, 1.5TB.